 As a developmental model, the rubric seemed to us a reasonable forecasting of how students might mature or make more complex their understanding of how social diversity functions and their engagements and relationships with it.
 However, even as we were developing, administering, and analyzing the data from the surveys, we questioned both the reliability and validity--as well as the goals and outcomes--of the survey and its measurements.

-[Slide 9] In May 2015, The results, perhaps unsurprisingly, were not significant: Diversity pre- and post-surveys revealed no statistically significant change in two of three criteria; analysis of the first criterion (“Students describe and evaluate the roles of such categories as race, gender, ethnicity, and religion in the pluralistic institutions and cultures of the United States”) revealed a slight statistically significant decrease in student performance.
+[Slide 9] In May 2015, a group of trained readers assessed the social diversity surveys, and an independent statistical consultant analyzed the results.
+The results, perhaps unsurprisingly, were not significant: Diversity pre- and post-surveys revealed no statistically significant change in two of three criteria; analysis of the first criterion (“Students describe and evaluate the roles of such categories as race, gender, ethnicity, and religion in the pluralistic institutions and cultures of the United States”) revealed a slight statistically significant decrease in student performance.

 In the 2015 report, we sought to move beyond the quantitative (simply measuring and reporting students’ performances in the aggregate) to the responsive, developing a program enhancement implementation plan that focused on revising curriculum, enhancing professional development, innovating pedagogies, and refining assessment practices.